galaxyproject/training-material/topics/chip-seq/tutorials/formation_of_super-structures_on_xi/tutorial.md

 > > ### {% icon solution %} Solution
 > >  There is a obvious signal between H3K4me3 and input.
 > >
-> >  Almost 20% of chromosome 1 are not sequenced at all.
+> >  Almost 25% of the chromosome X is not sequenced at all.
 > {: .solution }
 {: .question}

 > ### {% icon hands_on %} (Optional) Hands-on: IP strength estimation (other samples)
 >
-> 1. Run the same analysis on data of the 3 other patients {: .hands_on}
+> 1. Run the same analysis on the other ChIP-seq data along with their corresponding input and compare the output {: .hands_on}